 |Oriental Pearl TV Tower|

 It is amazing that this ultra-modern tower combines ancient concepts such as the spherical pearls, with 21st Century technology, commerce, recreation, educational and conference facilities.
-All of this and it really is a TV and radio tower that services the Shanghai area with more than nine television channels and upwards of ten FM radio channels.
-Truly, 'oriental pearl' is the most suitable name for this tower.
+All of this and it really is a TV and radio tower that services the city with more than nine television channels and upwards of ten FM radio channels.
+Truly, 'oriental pearl' is the most suitable name for it.

 |Combo Ticket (upper sphere, Municipal History Museum and Huangpu River Cruise)||08:30 - 21:30||CNY 260|